ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 messages on either side of a relay.
 However, using HTTPS does not prevent traffic analysis by such network observers.

-The time at which Encapsulated Request or response messages are sent can reveal information to a network observer.
+The time at which encapsulated request or response messages are sent can reveal information to a network observer.
 Though messages exchanged between the Oblivious Relay Resource and the Oblivious Gateway Resource might be sent in a single connection, traffic analysis could be used to match messages that are